jbinkleyj/BalanceRobot-Raspberry-Pi/README.md

 AutoStart the app on boot:<br />

+I assume that your code and exec (bin) will be in /home/pi/BalanceRobotPi folder.<br />

 create a script start.sh on your home folder (home/pi)<br />
 place below code in it.<br />